lamdu/hypertypes/README.md

 * `Tree Pure Expr` is a type synonym for `Pure ('AHyperType Expr)`
 * `Pure` is the simplest "pass-through" nest type
 * The above is quite verbose with a lot of instances of `Pure` and many parentheses
+* Writing an expression of the above `RExpr` would be even more verbose due to additional `Var` and `TypedLam` data constructors!

 To write it more consicely, the `HasHPlain` class, along with a `TemplateHaskell` generator for it, exists: